 - Pain medication — either over-the-counter or prescription

-Contact LSI today to learn more about how endoscopic spine surgery can be used to help alleviate your pain from paracentral disc protrusion, and for a free review of your MRI or CT scan.
+Contact Laser Spine Institute today to learn more about how minimally invasive spine surgery can be used to help alleviate your pain resulting from a paracentral disc protrusion, and for a free review of your MRI or CT scan.